 The VA presumes a link between certain conditions and groups of veterans.
 It all depends on your condition, as well as when and where you served.

 You may have a presumed service connection if you were:

 - Exposed to radiation

 - A Gulf War veteran

-During the Vietnam War, the U.S. military used a chemical called Agent Orange to destroy crops and forest cover in Vietnam and Korea.
-Unfortunately, Agent Orange caused irreversible illnesses, cancer, and permanent genetic damage.
-As a result, the VA assumes that certain conditions like Parkinson’s disease were caused by Agent Orange exposure.
+The U.S. used Agent Orange to destroy crops and forest cover in Vietnam and Korea.
+Unfortunately, Agent Orange also caused irreversible illnesses, cancer, and permanent genetic damage.

 Pre-Existing Condition Aggravated by Military Service